ndsvw/Fluent-Random-Picker/README.md

 ## Compatibility

-Fluent Random Picker uses .Net Standard 2.0.
-That means, it can be used in projects with the following target frameworks:
+Fluent Random Picker targets .Net Standard 2.0 and is therefore compatible with the following target frameworks:

 - ✔️ .Net 8
 - ✔️ .Net 7